scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 scientific analysis.
-Moreover, this process typically involves a large amount of trial and error, generating transitory code and analyses that make it difficult to later reproduce the steps that led to any particular result [Crook]_.
+Moreover, this process typically involves a large amount of trial and error, generating transitory code and analyses that make it difficult to later reproduce the steps that led to any particular result [Cro13]_.
 Switching to different tools for final, non-interactive, publication-quality figures exacerbates this problem, further disconnecting the reported results from the process by which they were created.
-This lack of reproducibility is a serious handicap both for progress within a single lab and for the community as a whole, making it nearly impossible for researchers to build on each others' work even for purely computational projects [Crook]_.
+This lack of reproducibility is a serious handicap both for progress within a single lab and for the community as a whole, making it nearly impossible for researchers to build on each others' work even for purely computational projects [Cro13]_.

-In this paper, we present a new Python software package built to address these problems directly, by providing simple tools for gradually building elaborate visualizations and analyses interactively yet reproducibly.
-HoloViews supports immediate exploration of data as it is obtained, without requiring custom coding, while allowing even complex relationships to be revealed between datasets in a smooth progression from initial exploration to final publication of fully reproducible scientific results.
+In this paper, we will describe a new Python software package built to address these problems directly, by providing simple tools for gradually building elaborate visualizations and analyses interactively yet reproducibly.
+HoloViews supports immediate exploration of data as it is obtained, without requiring custom coding, and then supports incrementally revealing more complex relationships between datasets, culminating in the final publication of fully reproducible scientific results.
 As outlined in detail below, HoloViews achieves these goals by enforcing a strict separation between the semantic properties of the data (expressed declaratively and independently of any visualization), specification of plotting options (expressed declaratively and independently of the underlying code), and implementation of specific visualizations (expressed as general-purpose code reused and curated over time).

 The interactive interpreter